 Identify editorial gaps and brainstorm content ideas.

 Contrary to popular belief, less is not always more.
 Many people fall into the trap of writing short blog posts because they think they will be quick inefficient reads.
-However, the blogs that gain the most organic traffic are between 2,250 to 2,500 words, with articles that have over 2,500 earn more links and social media shares.
-It goes to show that having longer, more detailed content is worth the investment.
+However, the blogs gaining the most organic traffic publish between 2,100 to 2,400 words.
+It goes to show having longer, more detailed content is worth the investment.

 Plot out your ideas on a content calendar.